July 19, 1908 – Lupe Vélez

 The humor comes from the culture shock facing Carmelita in her new married life, especially when she gets to know the family and friends of her husband.
 She becomes a buddy of her husband’s uncle (Errol), the perfect accomplice and companion for her adventures.
 They both get into trouble and situations usually caused by their scheming and by the volatile temperament of Carmelita.
 The plots were not as important as the gags, most ad-libbed by Vélez and Errol during filming.

 These films are satires of the stereotypes of the Mexican people in American society at the time.
-Think of Modern Family, the ABC sitcom with gorgeous Colombian actor Sofía Vergara, and her representation of Latin women that provides a unique moment of visibility.
-Given the negative news coverage about Latin people, Vergara/Gloria brings a transformative representation of Latin women at a time of increasing hostility towards Latin immigrants and brown-skinned minorities.
+Think of Modern Family, the former ABC sitcom with gorgeous Colombian actor Sofía Vergara, and her representation of Latin women that provides a unique moment of visibility.
+It ran for eleven seasons, ending with an emotional, funny series finale in April 2020.
+Vergara/Gloria brought a transformative representation of Latin women at a time of increasing hostility towards Latin immigrants and brown-skinned minorities.

-The spitfire archetype was supposed to make foreign Latin Americans less threatening to white people through humor while celebrating the potential for intercultural exchange and good old heterosexual romance.
+The traditional Hollywood spitfire archetype was supposed to make foreign Latin Americans less threatening to white people through humor while celebrating the potential for intercultural exchange and good old straight romance.
 Vergara’s Latina spitfire is ethnically safe because of her ability to serve as a cultural bridge and comedic foil to her white upper-middle class husband and his extended family.

-Vélez was born María Guadalupe Villalobos Vélez in San Luis Potosí, Mexico.
+Vélez was born María Guadalupe Villalobos Vélez in Mexico.
 Her mother was an opera singer, her father was a colonel in the Mexican army.

 When Vélez was 13 years old, she was sent to a Catholic school in San Antonio, USA to study.
 She learned English and began taking dance lessons.
 By her own admission, Vélez was good at dance, but was a poor student.